zywulucky/Sampling-via-CNARW/README.md

 NBRW_RelativeError_PairSimilarity.cpp:　Given a budget of query cost, estimate the average node pair similarity of corresponding graph.
 And output relative error.

-ORW_version: this folder contains five files which related to our algorithm CNARW.
+ORW_version: This folder contains five files which related to our algorithm CNARW.
 The function of these five files is similar to files in NBRW_version.

 RW_version: This folder contains five files which related to the algorithm SRW.
 The functioin of these five files is similar to files in RW_version.

+Convergence: This folder implements the Geweke diagnostic.

+sfmt: This file is used to generate random numbers.